jlzhjp/kbswitch/README.md

 ## Compatibility

 I don't really know.
-But it just works on Windows 11 (64bit).
+But I guess it should at least work in Windows 8+ (I'm using Windows 11 64bit)

 ## Special Thanks